 Determine the memory you wish the interviewers to walk away.
-When they make the decision on who to hire they will recall the person you were in the room.
+When they decide on who to hire, they will recall the person you were in the room.
 Sprinkle your personality and passion throughout the conversation.

 Teacher Job Interviews – Tips for New and Experienced Teachers